 Our program introduces our students to the breadth, beauty and depth of the modern State of Israel as they build their personal connection to our homeland.

-Every student at Nishmat wants the independence to grow and the support to thrive.
+Every student at Nishmat is given the independence to grow and the support to thrive

 At Nishmat, you will also contribute to the broader community around the midrasha.
 Each student has a two-hour slot each week dedicated to a chesed project on or off of the campus.
 Examples include running a bat mitzvah program for girls, helping elderly neighbors with Shabbat preparation, organizing community events for children in the neighborhood, and bikkur cholim.
 There is also a bridal gown Gemach located on our campus, and all leftover catered food is packaged and delivered to a food pantry nearby.
 Nishmat’s chesed coordinator makes sure that each student has an appropriate chesed project.

 Nishmat will be your home for the year.
 Your Em Bayit and Melavot are your family on campus.
 Their homes are open to you and they are always available to hang out and talk.
 Nishmat has six wonderful families living on campus, who are often available to host students on Shabbat.